harmony-one/h/progress/sun-hyuk-ahn.md

-2025-02-26 Wed: (Complete smart contract testing.
-Continue access list implementation).
+2025-02-26 Wed: Developed [test cases](https://github.com/harmony-one/tracecall-test) for `debug_traceCall` to be integrated into the CI.

 2025-02-25 Tue: Began implementing tests utilizing smart contract interaction for PRs #4854 and #4833; unit tests are already implemented and fully working as expected.
 Reviewed PRs #4846 and #4847.